affiliate disclosure

 They offer top-of-the-range cloud hosting services.

-You can also read my extensive Cloudways versus Namecheap web hosting review to learn more about which option suits your needs.
+You can also read my extensive Cloudways vs. Namecheap web hosting review to learn which option suits your needs.

 Which Hosting Type is Right For You?